pnp/pnpcore/docs/articles/consumer/configuring authentication.md

 > [!Note]
 > If you get errors during this consent process it's most likely because you are not an Azure AD tenant administrator.
 Please contact your admins and check with them for further steps.

+## Using the credential manager

+Currently the only supported option to authenticate to a created Azure AD application is via username and password.
+To configure this in a secure way it's recommended to setup a credential manager entry.
+Below steps walk you through the setup on Windows, but a similar credential manager concepts exists on other platforms as well.

+1. Click on the **Windows Start** button in the taskbar and type **credential manager**
+2. Click on the **Credential Manager** link
+3. Go to **Windows Credentials** and click on **Add a generic credential**
+4. Give the credential a name (e.g. Contoso), a user name (e.g. joe@contoso.onmicrosoft.com) and a password.
+Hit **OK** to save.
+5. Use the credential manager name (Contoso in this example) in your `OAuthCredentialManagerConfiguration` setup